January 1, 2013

 How do I become a medical marijuana patient under the new law?

-To be a qualified patient protected under the Massachusetts medical marijuana law, you will need to obtain a written recommendation from your doctor on or after January 1, 2013.
+To become a patient protected under the Massachusetts medical marijuana law, you will need to obtain a written recommendation from your doctor.
+You must be a resident of Massachusetts.

-How much medicine can I possess as a medical marijuana patient?
+How much medicine can I possess as medical marijuana patient?

 Can I grow my own medicine?